Zipstack/llm-whisperer-python-client/README.md

 # LLMWhisperer Python Client

-This Python client provides a simple and efficient way to interact with the LLMWhisperer API.
+LLMs are powerful, but their output is as good as the input you provide.
 LLMWhisperer is a technology that presents data from complex documents (different designs and formats) to LLMs in a way that they can best understand.
+LLMWhisperer features include Layout Preserving Mode, Auto-switching between native text and OCR modes, proper representation of radio buttons and checkboxes in PDF forms as raw text, among other features.
+You can now extract raw text from complex PDF documents or images without having to worry about whether the document is a native text document, a scanned image or just a picture clicked on a smartphone.
+Extraction of raw text from invoices, purchase orders, bank statements, etc works easily for structured data extraction with LLMs powered by LLMWhisperer's Layout Preserving mode.

-Refer to the API documentation for more information: [LLMWhisperer API Documentation](https://docs.unstract.com/llm_whisperer/apis/index)
+Refer to the client documentation for more information: [LLMWhisperer Client Documentation](https://docs.unstract.com/llm_whisperer/python_client/llm_whisperer_python_client_intro)

 ## Features